jacasta2/colombian_map/README.md

 <p style="line-height:0.5" align="center">
     <img src="images/dashboard_departments.png" />
 </p>
-<p style="line-height:0.5" align="center"><b>Figure 1.</b> Shape map in Power BI.</p>
+<p style="line-height:0.5" align="center"><b>Figure 1.</b> Shape map of Colombia's departments in Power BI.</p>

 ### create_map

 This notebook documents the work that solves the visualization issues with the archipelago mentioned above.

-This work can be summarized in the following steps:
+When looking at departments, San Andrés, Providencia and Santa Catalina belong to the same department and are grouped under a single multipolygon.
+The work to improve the visualization can be summarized in the following steps:

 1. Get a GeoJSON of Colombia's departments
-2. Move the archipelago islands closer together
+2. Detach San Andrés from Providencia and Santa Catalina and move them closer together
-3. Increase the archipelago size
+3. Attach the islands back together and increase the whole archipelago size
-4. Move the archipelago closer to mainland
+4. Move the whole archipelago closer to mainland
 5. Convert the updated GeoJSON to TopoJSON

 Figure 2 below shows the result.